Islenna/Pawgress/Readme.md

 - Role-based access (admin vs user)
 - Future: Continuing Education (CE) credit tracking
 - Future: Email reminders for license renewal deadlines

+## Contributing

+Pull requests are welcome!
+For major changes, open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the [License Name] License — see the LICENSE.md file for details.

+## Acknowledgments

+Inspired by the real needs of veterinary technicians and nurses. ❤️